Renata Zarazúa: 2024: Top 100 debut, second WTA 125 title

 At the WTA 500 Guadalajara Open, Zarazúa defeated Anhelina Kalinina to reach the second round, where she lost to Martina Trevisan.
 Zarazúa moved to a new career-high of world No. 78 in the singles rankings on 16 September 2024.

 She then won two ITF events, the Central Coast Pro Tennis Open, defeating Usue Maitane Arconada in the final in straight sets, and the Tyler Pro Challenge with a win over Iva Jovic in the final.

 As the top seed at her home tournament, the Mérida Open, she made the quarterfinals defeating wildcard Akasha Urhobo and qualifier Maja Chwalińska, before losing to eventual champion, Zeynep Sönmez.
 As a result, she reached a new career-high in the top 60 of the singles rankings.

-As the top seed at the Fifth Third Charleston in November, Zarazúa won her second WTA 125 singles title defeating Alina Charaeva, Irene Burillo Escorihuela, Louisa Chirico, and Lauren Davis to reach the final, where she overcame Hanna Chang in straight sets.
-As a result, she reached a new career-high of world No. 51 in the singles rankings on 25 November 2024.
+As the top seed at the Fifth Third Charleston in November, Zarazúa won her second WTA 125 singles title defeating Alina Charaeva, Irene Burillo, Louisa Chirico, and Lauren Davis to reach the final, where she overcame Hanna Chang in straight sets.
+As a result, she reached a new career-high singles ranking of world No. 51 on 25 November 2024.